Featured

 Of course, our egos wouldn’t survive the real world without some armour but many adult actors have picked up so much that they struggle to relate to another person unless they can do it through the foil of a character.
 Meisner exercises teach us to deal with ourselves first.
 We cannot learn to play characters freely, with access to the whole range of human emotions, if we don’t allow ourselves to experience them first.
 So many people have said to me “I could never be an actor because I’m no good at hiding my feelings” and yet that is precisely what we need in our actors.
 Acting is revealing not concealing.

 Cultural context also plays a role here.
-Most adults I know, and I come from the UK, where people are known to have stiff upper lips and an abrasive and self-deprecating sense of humour, are taught that showing emotion in public is simply not done.
+I come from the UK, where a self-deprecating sense of humour is valued and showing emotion in public isn’t.
 (Of course, I am also 475 and younger generations are definitely more emotionally open.)

 So what does taking things personally look like?
 It means that when someone says something to you in an exercise, you take it as you would if someone really close to you had said it.
 To give an example, in the course of the repetition exercise one student tells another she is “arrogant”.
 She is clearly upset by this – we can all see this immediately from her behaviour – but both students then brush it away and the moment is lost.
 If they acknowledge the fact that one of them has hurt the other, the connection between them will change into another moment and another and another.
 Imagine if a colleague at work whom you don’t know well calls you arrogant in the course of a meeting.
 You will probably become defensive or embarrassed and try to walk away as quickly as possible.
 That evening at home, you might rage about it to a close friend, turn it into a funny story ridiculing your colleague or burst into tears.
 Either way, you will have some sort of reaction that you only release when it is safe to do so.
 If however, a family member or very close friend calls you arrogant, you may very well find your reaction comes swiftly and fully.
 Taking it personally simply means taking it as you would if the person opposite you has great emotional significance to you.
 The beauty of this is that once you accept that magic “as if”, it will become true.
 Our fellow players are genuinely the most significant people to us in the moments we are connecting with them.